-It’s not a coincidence that there are well over 2.7 million nurses practicing in the healthcare field today, and still, there is a shortage, particularly in the newer degree fields, specialties like nursing law and informatics.
+It’s not a coincidence that well over 2.7 million nurses are practicing in the healthcare field today.
+Still, there is a shortage, particularly in the newer degree fields, specialties like nursing law and informatics.
 Some colleges “get it” and are on the leading edge of these degree fields.
 This isn’t to say that some awesome new approaches to traditional nursing specialty fields aren’t relevant.
 Technology changes everything, even centuries-old professions, like midwifery.

-Meanwhile, if you’re reading this, you’ve chosen well in your professional goals.
+So picking the right school is important.
+Below, find schools with superb programs in some of the top nursing specialties employers seek.
+So, if you’re reading this, you’ve chosen well in your professional goals.
 Overall, the projected job growth for nurses is faster than average among all U.S. occupations.
 What follows are 25 of the fastest-growing, most in-demand, and in some cases, newer specialties within the nursing field.
 Salaries and projected growth figures are from Salary.com and the BLS.

 Methodology: How We Ranked the Top Schools for Nursing Specialties

 This ranking is a bit different from the usual; Nursing School Hub editors considered the highest-paying, most in-demand nursing specializations and have ranked the best schools for each of those specializations, according to the school’s reputation, job growth potential, and salary potential.